 This can make the code more readable and allows one to skip parameters.
 It can also reduce errors caused by confusing the order of parameters.

-See also .
+See also 6.59 Concurrency – activation [CGA].

-Python has functions as first class objects that can be passed as arguments.
-Therefore myFunc(target=doIt) and myFunc(target=doIt()) have different semantics.
-In the first case, the function doIt is passed correctly as an argument name; in the second case, the argument is used incorrectly, resulting in the calling of the doIt() function and passing the result as the argument
+Python has functions as first class objects that can be passed as arguments, which can be confusing n the wrong context.
+For example, the following two function calls

+myFunc(target=doIt) and myFunc(target=doIt()) have different semantics.
+In the first case, the function doIt is passed as an argument and can be called from within myFunc; in the second case, the result of calling the doIt() function is passed as the argument.
+It is important that readers of the code be aware of the major semantic difference caused by adding the argument list.

 6.54.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.54.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.54.5.

 Ensure that a function is defined before attempting to call it.